26798 oak ave, santa clarita • 661.251.6844

 Santa Clarita Ballet faculty will also be teaching.

-This includes: Carol Guidry, Danica Primo, Pam Sosa, and Tawny Clement
+This includes: Carol Guidry, Danica Primo, and Tawny Gentry

 Girls: Plain leotards, pink tights, pink soft shoes, pointe shoes, jazz shoes, character shoes and skirts.